aaronkai/portfolio-sveltekit/src/routes/blogposts/back-at-it.md

 Initially, I tried just using @apply methods in my Svelte style blocks to convert my mix of vanilla CSS and OpenProps to Tailwinds.
 This worked to a point, but VSCode was throwing errors, and upon looking into them, I learned that Tailwind really doesn't want you to code this way.
 I see their point: you are basically recreating the structure of CSS.
 I think they underplay the frustration attendant with alt-clicking the mouse onto 5 HTML elements and pasting the utility classes in, but that's exactly what I did, for all 6 pages and a dozen components.

 It took me about a day.
 I was a little annoyed to be going back and redoing the CSS for the third time on this project, but it was a great way to re-acquaint myself with the code.

+hen it was time to push to Netlify, I was met with cryptic build errors.
+I took the opportunity to update my packages.
+No luck.
+I tried starting a new project and pasting in my few config files and src folder.
+Still no luck in Netlify.
+I tried Cloudflare Pages and it worked on the first try.
+Since I've been porting over apps to Cloudflare for a little while now, I took the opportunity to move the page over to Cloudflare.
+As of now, SpookySets is back up and running, now in TailwindCSS on Cloudflare!

 ## What's next?
 E-commerce!